Rejoan-Sardar/Rejoan-Sardar/README.md

 - 🌱 Machine Learning Engineer @Warner Bros.
 Discovery.
 - 👨‍💻 Summer '2024 @QuansightLabs as Open Source Developer Intern.
 - 🤖 Software Development Intern @Warner Bros.
 Discovery in Summer'2024.
-- ✨ worked to get LFortran compile Fortran codebase of SciPy.
-- 🔭 I’m currently working as a Compiler Developer @lfortran | Javascript Developer @stdlib-js
 - 👯 I’m looking to collaborate on open source projects.
 - 📫 How to reach me: <a href="mailto:rejoansardar620@gmail.com">rejoansardar620@gmail.com</a> / <a href="mailto:rejoan@lpu.in">rejoan@lpu.in</a>
 ## 🚀 Languages and Tools